pieter-degroote/lab-tests-concepts/EurKEY v1.x - AutoHotkey Scripts/README.md

 ## Prerequisites

-To work properly, the Windows main/base keyboard layout has to be set to&nbsp;:
+To work properly, the Windows main/base keyboard layout has to be set to US QWERTY or a variant&nbsp;:

 **=&gt; AltGr assigned to EurKEY**